-- 1. A detention with effluent filtration system shall treat the runoff from the first one inch of rainfall; or as an option for projects or project subunits with drainage areas less than 100 acres, the first one-half inch of runoff.
+- 1. A detention with effluent filtration system shall be designed to meet, either by itself or in conjunction with other BMP(s), the stormwater quality treatment criteria specified in Part II of Volume I. treat the runoff from the first one inch of rainfall; or as an option for projects or project subunits with drainage areas less than 100 acres, the first one-half inch of runoff.
 In determining the runoff from one inch of rainfall, the applicant must provide calculations determining runoff from the directly connected impervious and semi-impervious areas separately from any other contributing area. - 2.
 Filtration systems shall have a minimum of 0.5 feet of vertical head between the center line of the perforated pipe and the normal water elevation or the pond bottom of the system.
 The seasonal high water level must be at least one foot below the center line of the perforated pipe (measured from the lowest point of the perforated pipe), or separated by structural means from the hydraulic contribution of the surrounding water table.
-The stormwater must pass through a minimum of two feet of the filter material before entering the perforated pipe. - 3.
+The stormwater must pass through a minimum of two feet of the filter material before entering the perforated pipe.

+- 3. The filter material shall be engineered media.
 Filtration systems shall have pore spaces large enough to provide sufficient flow capacity so that the permeability of the filter is equal to or greater than the surrounding soil.
 The design shall ensure that the filter medium particles do not move.
-The filter material shall be of a quality sufficient to satisfy the requirements listed below, but these requirements are not intended to preclude the use of multilayered filters nor the use of materials to increase ion exchange, precipitation or pollutant absorption capacity of the filter.
-The requirements are: - (a) Washed material meeting FDOT road and bridge specifications for silica sand and quart gravels, or mixtures thereof (less than 1 percent silt, clay and organic matter), unless filter cloth is used which is suitable to retain the silt, clay and organic matter within the filter; calcium carbonate aggregate is not an acceptable substitute;

-- (b) Uniformity coefficient 1.5 or greater; and - (c) Effective grain size of 0.20 to 0.55 millimeters in diameter. - 4.
+The filter material shall be of a quality sufficient to remove TN, TP, TSS, and pathogens from polluted water. satisfy the requirements listed below, but these requirements are not intended to preclude the use of multilayered filters nor the use of materials to increase ion exchange, precipitation or pollutant absorption capacity of the filter.
+The requirements are: - (a) Washed material meeting FDOT road and bridge specifications for silica sand and quart gravels, or mixtures thereof (less than 1 percent silt, clay and organic matter), unless filter cloth is used which is suitable to retain the silt, clay and organic matter within the filter; calcium carbonate aggregate is not an acceptable substitute; - (b) Uniformity coefficient 1.5 or greater; and - (c) Effective grain size of 0.20 to 0.55 millimeters in diameter. - 4.
 The total detention volume shall again be available within 36 hours. - 5.
-The treatment volume can be counted as part of the storage required for water quantity storage under AH II Chapter 3. - 6.
+The treatment volume can be counted as part of the storage required for water quantity storage under Part III of this Volume II. - 6.
 Maintenance of filter includes proper disposal of spent filter material. - 7.
 The design of the system must be such that the water velocities and associated flow path through the storage pond do not cause the accumulated pollutants to be flushed out of the treatment pond up to the 25-year, 24-hour design storm.

-History Note: SWFWMD ERP Information Manual Part B, section 5.2.b c.
-On-line Treatment Systems.
+History Note: SWFWMD ERP Information Manual Part B, Basis of Review, Section 5.2.b.
+Amended.

+c.
+On-line Retention Treatment Systems.